Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Results

-We report the translation quality comparing sentences with and without verbal multiword expressions (VMWE) on both the specific VMWE datasets and the machine translation datasets (WMT).
-Our experimental results suggest that VMWE consistently degrade machine translation quality.
-To mitigate this impact, we introduce a LLM-based paraphrasing approach and demonstrate its effectiveness.
+We report the translation quality comparing sentences with and without verbal multiword expressions on both the specific VMWE datasets and the machine translation datasets (WMT).
+Our experimental results suggest that VMWEs consistently degrade machine translation quality.